 Your personal network and your startup itself are probably some of your best sources for information leading to potential candidates.
 Your network begins with your team, including your employees.
 They know the company; are advocates for the company, they know you and have broad networks of their own.
 The fact that they are with you at this early stage demonstrates a degree of mutual trust and confidence between you.
 Leverage this relationship to identify candidates.

 You potentially have stronger relationships with your Management Team and Existing Board Members.
 These relationships possess similar levels of trust and confidence and the networks of these stakeholders may be larger than those of employees.

 Finally, your current Professional Advisors such as attorneys, bankers, accountants, consultants, insurance agents and wealth managers make strong sources of leads.
 They have strong connections throughout the community as they work with local business people daily.
 Leads and recommendations from these advisors are important as they already hold your trust.

 The Startup Community

 The existing startup community in your region will have others who have the same needs as yourself.
-This includes Peer Startup CEOs who may have previously identified great candidates and the Advisory Boards and Boards of Directors of these companies.
+This includes Peer Startup CEOs who may have previously identified great advisory board candidates and the Advisory Boards and Boards of Directors of these companies.
 Others within the startup community include Investors, such as angels, angel groups/ networks/funds, VCs and Corporate VCs.
 Finally, Startup Accelerators are a rich source of leads as they provide a diverse network.